xmartlabs/fountain/README.md

 }
 ```

-`PageFetcher` is an structure which provides a way to fetch a page from a service call.
+`PageFetcher` is a structure that provides a way to fetch a page from a service call.
 There is one page fetcher per library adapter, we will refer to any of them as `PageFetcher` throughout the documentation.

 ```kotlin